Analytical Essay Writing - An Ultimate Guide

 - A topic sentence

 A topic sentence is an opening sentence of a paragraph.
-This sentence states the main point that the paragraph is talking about.
+This sentence states the main point that the section is talking about.
 Writing a topic sentence provides a structure to the body of the essay.

 For example, the first evidence to support your topic can be how freedom of free movement has been violated.
 This paragraph can say something like:

-“In developed countries, if an individual is suspected of any criminal activity, they can be detained without explanation”.
+“In developed countries, if an individual is suspected of any criminal activity, they can be detained without explanation.”.

 After stating a topic sentence, provide analyzed information.
 This information is the claim or argument about the point made in the topic sentence.
 For example, talk about the physical restrictions enforced on a suspect.
 Also, discuss the penalties laid on the suspect of terrorism in terms of physical movement.

 These transition words are used to bring a smooth and logical flow in the content.
-The transition words in the essay provide an explicit connection between the paragraphs.

 Paraphrasing And Quoting

-But it is important to make sure that this quoting is done correctly depending on the writing format.
+But it is vital to make sure that this quoting is done correctly depending on the writing format.
 For example, if you are using an APA, MLA, or Chicago style in formatting your essay, quote accordingly.

 How to Write an Analytical Essay Conclusion